Fees & Financing Your Course

 Course fees are subject to annual review.
 You should expect to pay tuition fees for every year in attendance and be aware these fees may increase annually.
 On the basis of current government guidance any increase will not exceed the increase in inflation by reference to the Retail Price Index (RPI).

-Further information about fees is available in our Access Agreement:
+Further information about Fees can also be found in our Access and Participation Plans.

 Every care has been taken to ensure that the fee information is accurate, but we reserve the right to amend it if necessary.